jk1652/WebCheckersApp/docs/DesignDoc.md

 > to a game would remove this possible problem.

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._
->
-> We made sure that whenever we implemented something, that we would live
-> test it and make sure it past it's acceptance test.
-We would then
-> make sure that we made unit tests to cover the code.
+> During our testing sessions we ensured that all MVP user stories where being met
+> we would often have several people testing these issues both through playing the game
+> and creating custom scenarios though code overall almost all errors have been solved

 ### Acceptance Testing
-> For our Acceptance Testing, we currently pass all of the acceptance criteria tests.
+> For our Acceptance Testing, we currently pass all the acceptance criteria tests.
 There were no concerns
 > with any of the acceptance testing for any of the user stories.

 ### Unit Testing and Code Coverage